OpenNebula/addon-drbdmanage/README.md

 ```
 #### Deploying to a List of Nodes

-Using the DRBD_DEPLOYMENT_NODES allows you to select a group of nodes that resources will
+Using the DRBD_DEPLOYMENT_NODES allows you to select a group of nodes that
-always be assigned to.
-In the following example, new resources will always be assigned to
+resources will always be assigned to.
+In the following example, new resources
-the nodes alice and charlie.
+will always be assigned to the nodes alice and charlie.
+Please note that the
+bridge list still contains all of the storage nodes in the DRBD Manage cluster.

 ```bash
 cat >ds.conf <<EOI